VaughnGH/notpurple/README.md

 notpurple
 =====
-The mighty and powerful sourcecode behind notpurple.com
+The mighty and powerful source code behind notpurple.com

 ####JOIN THE FIGHT